How Much Does Eyelid Surgery Cost? Fees & Financing

 It’s safe to say that cost can significantly influence why a patient chooses to have a procedure done by one surgeon over another.
 All surgeons have their approach to performing eyelid surgery as each doctor has different amenities at their disposal and varying levels of experience and accreditations.

 A highly-experienced, US-trained, board-certified plastic surgeon may charge more than a less-knowledgeable or respected doctor in another country.
 With the added safety and quality of results that comes with a highly-specialized surgeon, comes a higher price tag.

-At Austin-Weston, our four board-certified plastic surgeons have accumulated a combined 75 years of experience, and with that have cultivated an excellent reputation in the DC Metropolitan Area.
+At Austin-Weston, our three board-certified plastic surgeons have accumulated a combined 75 years of experience, and with that have cultivated an excellent reputation in the DC Metropolitan Area.
 Each surgery is preceded by an extensive consultation involving computer analysis and imaging technology, as well as the master-eye of our surgeons to ensure that we deliver satisfying and life-changing results for our patients.

 The American Society of Plastic Surgeons (ASPS) website lists the national average of plastic surgery physician fees.
 However, the fly in the ointment is that total prices vary widely among regions, with plastic surgery hotspots like Manhattan, Beverly Hills, Miami, Dallas and Los Angeles at the higher end of the spectrum.

 More lightly populated regions like North and South Dakota, Idaho, Mississippi and Arkansas charge much less.
 Mid-level costs are incurred in Phoenix, Tennessee, Ohio, Indiana, New Mexico and Illinois along with locations away from the major cities within high-priced states.